Swarchal/Swarchal.github.io/_pages/about.md

   - /about.html
 ---

-I am a postdoctoral Researcher in a pharmaceutical company.
+I am a postdoctoral researcher at the pharmaceutical company Servier.

 ## Research interests

-My interests revolve around high-content screening, data-analysis and making software tools to make things easier.
+My interests revolve around high-content and cell-based screening, data-analysis and creating software tools to make things easier.

 ## Background